 On this page, we introduce you to the leaders of the Church and where our clergy and congregations can be found.

-The College of Bishops is the Church's Governing Body, composed of bishops from around the world.
+The College of Bishops is the Church's Governing Body, composed of Bishops from around the world.

-Archbishop Andrew Hall was born and educated in Glasgow, Scotland.
+His Eminence is from Glasgow, Scotland.
 He was ordained deacon by Archbishop Andrew Lindley and priest by Bishop George Booty.
 He served as overseer of Missionary Efforts and led the apostolate of catechesis to Singles and Marrieds in the Province of Scotland.
 He was consecrated bishop by Patriarch Adrian Trimlett-Glover and appointed Primate in 2014.

-Archbishop Raphael Fagbohun was born and educated in Nigeria.
+His Excellency was born and educated in Nigeria.
 Formally a priest of the Roman Catholic Diocese of Ekiti, now serves as Chaplain to the Nigerian Police Department in Abuja.
 He holds the rank of Assistant Superintendent.
 He was consecrated bishop by Archbishop Andrew Hall in 2016 and appointed Archbishop in 2017.